bioinformaticsdotca/Metabolomics_2019/laptop_setup.md

-If you bring your own data, then you will also need to install:
+If you bring your own raw spectral data, then you will also need to install:
 6)